I offer short-term psychotherapy for a wide range of mental health issues. Here a few of my specialties:

 • I identify as a “relationship friendly” therapist, part of a movement in family therapy that focuses on preserving relationships where possible.
 A blog post discussing this approach in more detail is here.

 Professionally, I have a Masters degree in Marriage and Family Therapy from Northcentral University, and am a clinical fellow of the American Association of Marriage and Family Therapists.
 I am also a graduate of the International OCD Foundation’s clinical certification, the Behavior Therapy Training Institute (BTTI).
-Locally I serve on the board of Cayuga Addiction Recovery Services as well as the program committee of the Ithaca Therapists Group, for whom I run its member listserv.
+Other continuing education programs I have taken include trauma-focused CBT and Gottman Level I training.

-Finally, a little bit about my personal background: I am a former engineer and software executive, a serious writer whose books including two national bestsellers on communications skills (What to Say to a Porcupine and How to Tell Anyone Anything), and a public speaker who speaks all over the US about what to say in difficult workplace conversations.
-And to answer a common question from many new family therapy clients, I personally have been happily married for over 35 years.
+Finally, a little bit about my personal background: I am a former engineer and software executive, a serious writer whose books including two national bestsellers on communications skills (What to Say to a Porcupine and How to Tell Anyone Anything), and a public speaker who has spoken all over the US about what to say in difficult workplace conversations.
+And to answer a common question from many new family therapy clients, I personally have been happily married for over 40 years.